Paper and online petitions

 Officers will make an initial decision on whether the petition is valid and appropriate according to the Petition Scheme.
 The final decision is made by the monitoring officer, whose terms of reference start at part 7 in section F2 of the Council's Constitution.

 Presenting a petition to meetings of the full Council

 Petitions with at least 100 signatures can also be presented to a meeting of the Council.
 These meetings take place at least six times a year and, dates and times can be found online:

 If you would like to present your petition to the Council, or would like your Councillor or someone else to present it on your behalf, please contact Democratic Services at least 10 working days before the meeting and they will explain the process.

 Debates at meetings of the full Council

-If a petition has received signatures of at least 1% of the Borough population (approximately 3,300 in 2015 but the precise amount can be obtained from Democratic Services) it can be scheduled, if requested by the Lead Petitioner, for a full Council or Cabinet debate, providing all the signatures are submitted at the same time and that the subject is appropriate e.g. does not relate to a planning or licensing application.
+If a petition has received signatures of at least 1 per cent of the Borough population (approximately 3,430 in 2019 but the precise amount can be obtained from Democratic Services) it can be scheduled, if requested by the Lead Petitioner, for a full Council or Cabinet debate, providing all the signatures are submitted at the same time and that the subject is appropriate e.g. does not relate to a planning or licensing application.
 The Chief Executive and the Leader of the Council will determine which meeting it should go to.

-If a petition has received signatures of at least 0.5% of the Borough population (approximately 1,600 in 2015 but the precise number can be obtained from Democratic Services) it can be scheduled, should the Lead Petitioner request it, for consideration at Overview and Scrutiny Committee.
+If a petition has received signatures of at least 0.5 per cent of the Borough population (approximately 1,715 in 2019 but the precise number can be obtained from Democratic Services) it can be scheduled, should the Lead Petitioner request it, for consideration at Overview and Scrutiny Committee.